Vector-valued self-normalized concentration inequalities beyond sub-Gaussianity: Applications to online linear regression

 \subsection{Experiments}

 In order to elucidate the empirical differences between our variance-dependent inequalities and the predominant sub-Gaussian ones, we run an ablation study on the GP-UCB algorithm for the linear bandit problem using the sub-Gaussian inequality from \citet{abbasi2011improved}.
 We also evaluate our mixed Bennett inequality and our empirical mixed Bennett inequality.
+The code can be found at \href{https://github.com/DMartinezT/self_normalized}{https://github.com/DMartinezT/self\_normalized}.

-More specifically, we consider a bandit experiment, where at each round $t$ an action $X_t$ is taken following the UCB procedure introduced in Section~\ref{section:bandits}.
+More specifically, we consider a bandit experiment, where at each round $t$ an action $X_t$ is taken following the UCB procedure introduced in \eqref{eq:action_taken}.
 The covariates are RBF kernel embeddings of one-dimensional points, where the kernel length scale set to $0.01$.
 The bound of the kernel is naturally $1$.
 We take $\rho = 0.05$, $\delta = 2\delta_1 = 2\delta_2 = 0.1$, and the mixing hyperparameter $\theta = 1$.
 The true regression function is given by a weighted sum of $50$ embeddings of different points, which are randomly drawn concentrated around two modes (such that it has two local maxima for the sake of visualization).
-For the empirical mixed Bennett-type inequality, $\hat\sigma_{u, t, \delta_1}^2$ is obtained using~\citet[Corollary 4.3]{martinez2025sharp} with $\hat\mu_i$ and $\bar\mu_i$ taken as the evaluation of $\theta_t(\rho)$ in $X_i$.
+For the empirical mixed Bennett-type inequality, $\hat\sigma_{u, t, \delta_1}^2$ is obtained using the upper confidence sequence from \citet{martinez2025sharp} with $\hat\mu_i$ and $\bar\mu_i$ taken as the evaluation of $\theta_t(\rho)$ on $X_i$.
 No effort has been put into optimizing the hyperparameter choices.

 We consider four experimental settings, where the outcomes correspond to the evaluation of the regression function added to different random noise, which follows either a uniform distribution or beta distributions with different parameters.
 All of them are rescaled to lie in the interval $(-1, 1)$.
 Figure~\ref{fig:experiments_four} illustrates the true regression function, the training points, and the estimated mean of the bandit algorithm after $500$ rounds.
 We generally see that the smaller the variance (with respect to the scale of the regression function and the bound of the noise), the better our inequalities perform in comparison to the sub-Gaussian inequalities from \citet{abbasi2011improved}.
 In particular, we observe that for comparatively small variance, i.e. plots (II), (III), and (IV), our inequalities lead to sharper bounds of the regression function, elucidating the empirical gains of using variance-aware inequalities.
 In contrast, our inequalities are empirically outperformed by the sub-Gaussian approach for uniform-distributed noises (comparatively larger variance), where the difference between the variance and bound is not large enough to justify the extra logarithmic term of our mixed inequalities.